Skip to content Skip to footer

 10 – Referral To Customer Conversion Rate

-The conversion rate shows the percentage of your referrals who take the next step after clicking your affiliate link and convert into customers.
+The conversion rate shows the percentage of your referrals who take the next step in the ecommerce conversion funnel after clicking your affiliate link and convert into customers.

 A low referral to customer conversion rate means your hard work is going to waste because you’re sending referrals to the affiliate product’s page but they’re not buying it.